kristigordon/Cryptography/README.md

 The goal of cryptanalysis is to decode ciphers and codes without knowing their key or encryption algorithm.

 Our project today is based off of the Anson Stager, cofounder of Western Union and head of the US Military Telegraph department.
-He have the Union a huge advantage over the Confederacy through his Route Transposition Cipher.
+He gave the Union a huge advantage over the Confederacy through his Route Transposition Cipher.
 This cipher was a combination of real words and code words that could be broken down in a matrix.
 The Route Cipher was one of the most successful military ciphers of all time.
 Let me show you why.